domhabersack/domhabersack.com/_newsletters/2019-10-09-write-like-hemingway.md

 ---
-title: ":fountain_pen: Write like Hemingway"
+title: "Write like Hemingway"
-excerpt: Writing is best when it is easily understood by readers.
-Everything I write goes through an extensive editing phase to improve its readability.
+excerpt: "Writing is best when it is easily understood by readers.
+Everything I write goes through an extensive editing phase to improve its readability."
+emoji: ":fountain_pen:"
 ---
 Writing is best when it is easily understood by readers.
 Long sentences and fancy words do not make for a pleasant reading experience.
 Everything I write goes through an extensive editing phase to improve its readability.